astefanutti/kms-glsl/README.md

 options:
     -a, --async              use async page flipping
-    -A, --atomic             use atomic modesetting and fencing -c, --count              run for the specified number of frames -D, --device=DEVICE      use the given device
+    -A, --atomic             use atomic mode setting and fencing -c, --count              run for the specified number of frames -D, --device=DEVICE      use the given device
     -f, --format=FOURCC      framebuffer format